 “If you haven’t already gathered, or happen to be reading this blog for the first time in your life, I am a melancholy girl through and through.
 I find beauty in not only the beautiful things in life, but the bittersweet and sad as well.
 To me, there is something poignantly lovely about the human experience from its splendor to its grief.
 God created all our emotions, not just the happy ones, and for His good purposes.
 That’s why a good cry can feel so good.
 And hitting our limits forces us to look outside ourselves for a Savior.
 It is in the plea, when we’re at our end, that we can find that which is truly life-giving.
 Personally, my moments of deepest grief, deepest pain, have resulted in the most beautiful seasons in my heart.
 I’ve met God more intimately in those moments than in all the other pleasant ones combined.
 What isn’t completely lovely about that?”

-In a moment where I felt alone, I felt heartbroken, angry.....I read this and suddenly felt like someone out in the world possibly understood.
-In January of this year with 20 followers I started speaking out on my beliefs.
-I started talking about mama stuff, some heartache, struggles, csection scars, NICUs, my miscarriage....and that's not the half of it.
-I havent even gone down some of the REALLY tough roads of where I have been with you all yet.
+In a moment where I felt alone, I felt heartbroken, angry…..I read this and suddenly felt like someone out in the world possibly understood.
+So, I started to really write.
+I started talking about mama stuff, some heartache, struggles, csection scars, NICUs, my miscarriage….and that’s not the half of it.

 I wanted (and still do) this to be a blog/ a place of inspiration, uplift, joy…but also truth.
 Because life is hard.